Pati Patni Aur Woh (2019 film): Plot

 Chintu realises he has wronged Vedika, but it is too late, as she tells him she is leaving him and knows of his infidelity.
 Chintu realises how much he loves her.
 Distraught, he visits Vedika's parents with his best friend Fahim, but her parents give them her letter, wherein she states that she is eloping with Doga.
 At Doga's travel agency, Chintu and Fahim are roughed up by Doga's henchmen.
 When he visits Tapasya at her home and warns her that she cannot take Vedika's place, she asks him why he chooses to remain unhappy when she is there for him.
-Working himself up in a fit of rage while drunk, he smashes Doga's shop and is arrested but Fahim pays for his bail.
+Working himself up in a fit of rage while drunk, he smashes Doga's shop and is arrested, but Fahim pays for his bail.

-One morning, Rakesh arrives with Fahim to find a depressed Chintu at home and informs him that Vedika is departing to Canada for good.
-The three rush to the Lucknow airport, with Chintu's family and police in hot pursuit.
-At the airport, Chintu finds Vedika, Tapasya and Doga.
-Tapasya spares him, saying that she will not slap him no matter how much she wants to because he did not get intimate with her while in Delhi.
+One morning, Rakesh arrives with Fahim to find a depressed Chintu at home and informs him that Vedika is departing for Canada for good.
+The three rush to the Lucknow Airport, with Chintu's family and police in hot pursuit.
+At the airport, Chintu finds Vedika, Tapasya, and Doga.
+Tapasya spares him, saying that she will not slap him, no matter how much she wants to, because he did not get intimate with her while in Delhi.
 He finds out that it is Doga who is going to Canada and that this was Doga's plan to make him realise Vedika's worth.
 Vedika forgives him and they reconcile.

-Eventually another girl, Neha Khanna, enters his office; he initially stares at her but restrains himself.
+Eventually, another girl, Neha Khanna, enters his office; he initially stares at her but restrains himself.
 As she goes out the door, he calls out her name while she calls him a 'weirdo' to herself.